FK Loznica: Clubs glorious period

-With their new stadium club ambitions grew and with the help of renamed coaches such as Miroslav Milanović, Pero Slavkić and Đorđe Gerum the rise to the top league had begun.
-Initially, the qualification to the Second League and next to the First League of FR Yugoslavia was archived.
-Many great footballers had played in the squad.
-Their first top league match was played home against FK Budućnost Podgorica having been archived a 2–0 victory for the delirium of the home spectators.
+With their new stadium club ambitions grew and with the help of renamed coaches such as Miroslav Milanović, Pero Slavkić and Đorđe Gerum the rise to the top league began.
+Initially, the qualification to the Second League and next to the First League of FR Yugoslavia was achieved.
+Their first top league match was played home against FK Budućnost Podgorica, achieving a 2–0 victory for the delirium of the home spectators.
 In this period beside the local crowd it was usual to see people coming from the cities of Šabac, Valjevo, Zvornik, Bijeljina and other places to cheer for the club.
-In a home match against famous Red Star and impressive 15,000 spectators were present having Loznica archived a proud result of 2–2.
+In a home match against the famous Red Star, 15,000 spectators were present when Loznica achieved a result of 2–2.
 In several occasions the former President of the Yugoslav and Serbia FA assisted the matches and in one occasion he said that "the Lagator was a small Wembley"!